jckccc/Fun/README.md

 # Fun
-Random Projects and Code Samples
+Random Projects and Code Samples all Done for Fun